0x25CBFC4F/sharex_server/docs/configure_and_run.md

 `$.ShareX.MediaCleanup.Enabled` - enables automatic media cleanup to keep free space on the disk.

 `$.ShareX.MediaCleanup.CheckInterval` - sets interval in which server will check for outdated media.
-Format is `DAYS.HOURS:MINUTES:SECONDS`. `"04:00:00"` means "every 4 hours"
+Format is [`DAYS.HOURS:MINUTES:SECONDS`](https://docs.microsoft.com/en-us/dotnet/standard/base-types/standard-timespan-format-strings#the-constant-c-format-specifier). `"04:00:00"` means "every 4 hours"

 `$.ShareX.MediaCleanup.MaxMediaLifespan` - sets maximum lifespan of a media.
 If that time runs out - media gets deleted on the next check.
+Same format as above.